quasarframework/quasar/docs/src/pages/quasar-cli-vite/handling-assets.md

 :::

 ## Vue Binding Requires Statics Only
 Please note that whenever you bind "src" to a variable in your Vue scope, it must be one from the public folder.
-The reason is simple: the URL is dynamic, so Webpack (which packs up assets at compile time) doesn't know which file you'll be referencing at runtime, so it won't process the URL.
+The reason is simple: the URL is dynamic, so Vite's tools (which pack up assets at compile time) don't know which file you'll be referencing at runtime, so it won't process the URL.

 ```html
 <template>